Calculate Silhouette Width for Soft Clustering Algorithms

 Character string specifying the silhouette calculation method.
 Options are

-Character string specifying the type of average silhouette width calculation.
-Options are
+Character string specifying the method for computing the average silhouette width.
+Options are:

 Numeric value controlling the fuzzifier or weight scaling in fuzzy silhouette averaging.
 Higher values increase the emphasis on strong membership differences.
 Must be positive.
 Defaults to